See for yourself how Prophet AI can supercharge your security operations, accelerating alert investigation and response

 Below is a summary of the investigative process I have used effectively in the past.
 I've distilled it down into a few questions investigators can use to triage an alert, along with the most valuable data collections that can help answer each question.

 If the user had MFA enabled, the premise for compromise is that either the user’s session was hijacked or their MFA was compromised.
-Evaluate the current logon session reflected in the alert, and historical logons over the past hour.
+Evaluate the current logon session reflected in the alert and historical logons over the past hour.

-If the previous questions haven’t been clear cut, start evaluating how this authentication compares to standard behavior.
-This will require historical authentication logs, and optionally supplemental data sources like EDR or your asset inventory solution.
+If the previous questions haven’t been clear-cut, start evaluating how this authentication compares to standard behavior.
+This will require historical authentication logs and optionally supplemental data sources like EDR or your asset inventory solution.

-It’s important to remember that alert triage and investigation is just one part of alert management.
-Next time we’ll look at an example Okta alert and put the guidance outlined above into practice.
-Good investigators are separated from great ones by the questions they ask.
-Hopefully this post has encouraged you to think about your own investigation process when you approach alerts.
-The key is to have a structured methodology to wade through the mountains of telemetry at your disposal to accurately and efficiently triage.
+It’s important to remember that alert triage and investigation are just one part of alert management.
+Next time, we’ll look at an example Okta alert and put the guidance outlined above into practice.
+Good investigators are separated from great ones by the questions they ask and by their ability to leverage automation, artificial intelligence, and well-defined workflows integrated with ticketing systems.

 Are you ready to elevate your security operations and handle alerts with unprecedented efficiency?
 Get a demo of Prophet AI to learn how you can triage and investigate security alerts 10 times faster.